ACS Senior Chemists

 - Current and potential support from partners, including the possibility of long-term continuation of the proposed activity

 A report on the project must be submitted within 30 days of the event or the start of the activity.
-The proposed event or activity can be scheduled in 2022 or 2023.
-If you have any questions, please send them to email@example.com.
+More information and the application can be found at the SCC Diversity, Equity, Inclusion and Respect (DEIR) Grant page.
+If you have any questions, please send them to firstname.lastname@example.org.

 Looking for another grant or award?